CurveDocs/curve-docs/docs/cryptoswap-exchange/twocrypto-ng/pools/twocrypto.md

         ```

-!!!warning "Examples"
-    The examples following each code block of the corresponding functions provide a basic illustration of input/output values. **When using the function in production, ensure not to set `_min_dy`, `_min_amount`, etc., to zero or other arbitrary numbers**.
-Otherwise, MEV bots may frontrun or sandwich your transaction, leading to a potential loss of funds.

-    The examples are based on the <tbd> pool: <tbd>.

 ## **Exchange Methods**

-The AMM contract utilizes two internal functions to transfer tokens/coins in and out of the pool:
+The AMM contract utilizes two internal functions to transfer coins in and out of the pool:

 - **Transfer tokens into the AMM**